 What is Buttress Dam?

-A hollow dam is alternative name for a buttress dam.
+A hollow dam is an alternative name for a buttress dam.

-It is a dam with an upstream side that is solid, watertight and a downstream side that is supported at regular intervals by several supports.
+It is a dam with a solid, watertight upstream side and several supports supporting the downstream side at regular intervals.

 A gravity dam is modified or improvised into a buttress dam.

-Buttresses are nothing more than solid walls that are built perpendicular to the water’s flow and spaced at regular intervals.
+Buttresses are solid walls built perpendicular to the water’s flow and spaced at regular intervals.

 Purpose of buttress dams:

-• It is originally constructed to hold onto water for irrigation or mining in regions with expensive or scarce resources but cheap labour.
+- It is originally constructed to hold onto water for irrigation or mining in regions with expensive or scarce resources but cheap labor.

-• By removing it from the dam’s unstressed area, the quantity of concrete is reduced in order to reduce costs.
+- By removing it from the dam’s unstressed area, the quantity of concrete is reduced, reducing costs.

 Types of Buttress Dams: